pycascades/welcome-wagon-2019/dining_guide.rst

 - `Eve, slightly fancier sit-down with a full-service bar <https://www.evefremont.com/>`_ 20 minutes public transit

+**Ballard**

+*30-35 minutes via public transit*

+Ballard is the Scandinavian cultural center of the city and has recently been the focus of a lot of new development.
+The easiest way to get to Ballard from the U-District is to grab the 44 bus.

+There are a lot of shops and nightlife in the historic center and the formerly industrial-centric area is exploding with breweries.
+Ballard alone has 11 breweries, a cidery, a distillery and a winery and the adjacent neighborhoods have even more!

+Short list:

+- `Ballard Coffee Works <https://www.seattlecoffeeworks.com/>`_ 25 minutes public transit

+- `Ruben's Brews, Ballard's biggest and most centally-located brewery <http://www.reubensbrews.com/>`_ 5 other breweries are within 0.3 miles (0.5 km), all but one are kid friendly and pet friendly, often with rotating food trucks outside, 25 minutes public transit + 10 minute walk

+- `Cafe Mox, board game store with attached cafe <https://www.moxboardinghouse.com/locations/#seattle>`_ Games can be borrowed from the store and played in the back room or over a drink in the cafe, 25 minutes public transit + 5 minute walk

+- `Tractor Tavern, bar/ music venue <http://www.tractortavern.com/>`_ Nightly performances, tickets requires, 25 minutes public transit + 5 minute walk

+- `Connor Bryne, bar/ venue <http://www.conorbyrnepub.com/>`_ Nightly events, sometimes requires a cover, 25 minutes public transit + 5 minute walk

 Back to the :ref:`Welcome Wagon <index>`.